 One of the variables most subject to distortion using NUTS boundaries is GDP p.c. because GDP is estimated at workplaces while people are counted where they live.
 Because people commute to work across administrative boundaries, this means GDP p.c. is systematically overestimated for regions where the administrative boundaries exclude significant dormitory areas.
 In reality, this happens for a large number of bigger European cities (Madrid and Paris are two exceptions if we take the Level 1 regions which contain them), so official figures tend to systematically overstate GDP p.c. for large cities.
 At last, this distortion of GDP p.c. data has been recognised by Eurostat (Eurostat, 2005).
-Following the 1998 split of Greater London into two official regions - Inner and Outer London - the absurdity of the resulting GDP p.c. measures - with Inner London having a reported per capita GDP 3.15 times the EU use the fixed if obsolescent boundaries.
+Following the 1998 split of Greater London into two official regions - Inner and Outer London - the absurdity of the resulting GDP p.c. measures - with Inner London having a reported per capita GDP 3.15 times the EU mean - became too great to continue to ignore.